Learning from the past in an irreversible investment problem: Comparative statistics

 Next, we compare the boundaries for different levels of $\sigma$ (the diffusion coefficient of the observation process~\eqref{observationprocess}), which affects dynamics of the process $\Pi_t$ (described in~\eqref{pidynamics}) via the signal-to-noise ratio $\rho = \frac{\mu_1-\mu_0}{\sigma}$.
 It is expected that the boundary $b_n$ is increasing with respect to $\rho$ and so decreasing with respect to $\sigma$: A higher signal-to-noise ratio implies that the investor learns more only by observing $X_t$, whereas a lower signal-to-noise ratio makes the investor more eager to invest to attain additional learning.
 This phenomenon is confirmed in Figure~\ref{fig:sigmacomparison}.

-Similar comparative statistics can be done for the discount rate $r$.
+Similar comparison can be done for the discount rate $r$.
 Intuitively, high discount rate penalizes waiting which is tied to earlier investment times.
 This is confirmed in Figure~\ref{fig:rcomparison}, where we compare boundaries for different levels of $r$.

-We proceed with comparing boundaries for different project values $\mu_0$ and $\mu_1$.
-In Section~\ref{ch2} we motivated the solution concept to our problem by defining
+It is also noteworthy to comparie boundaries for different project values $\mu_0$ and $\mu_1$.
+Recall that in Section~\ref{ch2} we motivated the solution concept to our problem by defining

 that is, comparing different project values $\mu_0$ and $\mu_1$ reduces to comparing different values for $k$ and $\rho$.
 We expect that increasing $k$ pushes up the boundary, and with Figure~\ref{fig:sigmacomparison} we argued that the boundary $b_n$ is also monotone with respect to $\rho$.
 Moreover, both $k$ and $\rho$ are monotone with respect to $\mu_0$.
 However, $k$ and $\rho$ have different monotonities in $\mu_1$, leading to a mixed effect.
 This is demonstrated in Figure~\ref{fig:mucomparison}, where there is no monotonicity of $b_n$ with respect to $\mu_1$.